Hydaspex/Commodities/README.md

 # Commodities

-Quantitative analysis of commodities time series with econometrics and ML algorithms.
+Statistical and ML time series analysis applie to commodities